Resource link

 In this working paper for the Center for International Development at Harvard University, Patricia Rogers and Michael Woolcock argue that implementation and process evaluations serve the vital purpose of jointly promoting accountability and learning.

-The paper explores six process and implementation evaluation types, highlighting their strengths and weaknesses in different contexts.
+The paper explores five process and implementation evaluation types, highlighting their strengths and weaknesses in different contexts.
+The table below (reproduced from Table 2 of the working paper) compares the different types of process evaluation.

 Sources